testmailtt/webhook.site/docs/custom-actions.markdown

 * is less than or equal to

 The "result" of the condition will be logged below the request details, so you can see what happened.

+## Image Handling

+### Resize Image

+Takes an image from either a URL or raw image data from e.g. a file upload, email attachment, request response or another action such as Dropbox.

+You can enter both width and height to contrain the image in both dimensions, or enter a single dimension.

+Check "Keep Aspect Ratio" so that the image keeps the aspect ratio, but doesn't exceed the height and width constraints.

 ## Google Sheets (Beta)